Counseling and therapy for Relationship issues in Washington, DC, and across Virginia and North Carolina

 Fearful Attachment Style

 You find closeness and relationships to be scary.
-It is difficulty to put your trust in others' and be vulnerable.
+It is difficult to put your trust in others' and be vulnerable.

 You want to be emotionally close, but due to trust issues and fear of being hurt or taken advantage of, you find it hard to depend on them.

-And you find your relationships have a certain pattern to them: The start off intense, then over time you
+And you find your relationships have a certain pattern to them: They start off intense, then over time you find yourself pulling away out of fear of being hurt.